ThibaultFillion/strengths/documentation/building_strengths_from_source.rst

 Building Strengths from source
 ==============================

-Strengths is not a pure python package, as its main simulation engine is implemented in C++.
-Engine C++ sources must be compiled as proper shared library/DLL, which will be called internally by the python implementation through the ctypes standard Python module.
+Strengths is not a pure Python package, as its main simulation engine is implemented in C++.
+Engine C++ sources must be compiled as proper shared library/DLL, which will be called internally by the Python implementation through the ctypes standard Python module.
 When Strenghts is installed from source, the compiled shared library/DLL will be missing.
-To have strengths working properly, one would first have to compile the C++ engine files as a shared library (Linux/Macos) or DLL (Windows).
+To have strengths working properly, one would first have to compile the C++ engine files as a shared library (Linux/macOS) or DLL (Windows).

 Currently, only the main engine needs to be compiled.
 Its C++ source files are located in the "strengths/engines/strengths_engine/src" directory.